-The Basic Paddle Rafting Strokes and Commands
+The Basic Paddle Rafting Commands and Strokes

-Typically the most used command is forward paddle.
+Typically the most used rafting command is “forward” for forward paddle.
 A tripod position with weight on the feet, leaning forward and minimal weight on the butt while paddling aggressively will help keep people in the boat.

-If you want your paddles to be more advanced on the turn strokes the person in the bow forward paddling can follow the front tube during a turn to increase the efficiency of their stroke in helping turn the boat.
+If you want your paddlers to be more advanced on the turn strokes the person in the bow forward paddling can follow the front tube during a turn to increase the efficiency of their stroke in helping turn the boat.

 Weighting the Boat Commands

 Get downs make the center of gravity much lower so it is harder for the raft to flip and less likely for people to fall out of the boat.
-Secondly and sometimes under appreciated by taking all that weight off the outside tubes, the tubes ride much higher and are less likely to be caught by currents, sucked down and potentially causing flips, dump trucks and swimmers.
+In addition, by taking all that weight off the outside tubes, the tubes ride higher.
+Therefore, the tubes catch less currents meaning fewer flips, dump trucks and swimmers.

 Back on the Job

-Back on the job is a command to tell paddlers to get back to their paddling positions after a get down or an over.
+“Back on the job” is a command to tell paddlers to get back to their paddling positions after a get down or an over.
 A key part of training this command is to ensure the paddlers keep their hands on their paddle T’s while regaining a paddling position.

-Overs are used to weight one tube of the boat or the other.
-When an “over right” is called the people on the right continue to sit on the right tube and the people on the left tube move across and get their chests on the right tube in a position in front of the person that normally sits across from them.
+Overs are used to weight one tube of the raft or the other.
+For an “over right” the people on the right continue to sit on the right tube and the people on the left tube move across and get their chests on the right tube in a position in front of the person that normally sits across from them.

 Personally I’m not a big fan of the high side command.
-Overs should be called before the raft hits a rock or wave so that the downstream tube is pressed deeply into the water and the upstream tube is lifted out of the river so it will not catch water and get pulled deep causing the raft to flip.
+Overs should be called before the raft hits a rock or wave.
+This keeps the downstream tube pressed deeply into the water and the upstream tube lifted out of the river.
+The upstream tube will not catch water and get pulled deep causing the raft to flip.

 In addition overs are useful to low side boats through narrow shoots.
 They can also be used when a boat is perched on a rock to shift weight around and free the raft.
 A hyside command would be confusing in these situations.

-The front two paddlers are the key to this.
-They both need to enter their paddle into the water at the same time to the same depth, the same distance in front of the rafts, pull for the same time and exit together. if everyone behind follows the person in front of them the boat will surge forward.
+The front two paddlers are the key.
+They both need to enter their paddles into the water at the same time to the same depth, the same distance in front of the rafts, pull for the same time and exit together.
+If everyone behind follows the person in front of them the boat will surge forward.

-I prefer to have the downstream paddler be the lead paddler that way both paddlers can be looking downstream so that can anticipate hits by waves and rocks.
-So if the bow of the raft is pointed to the right shore the left side paddler is the lead paddler and if the bow is pointed to the left shore the right side paddler is the lead paddler.
+I prefer to have the downstream paddler be the lead paddler.
+That way both paddlers can be looking downstream to anticipate hits by waves and rocks.
+If the bow of the raft points to the right shore the front left paddler leads.
+When the bow points to the left shore the right front paddler is the lead paddler.

-Having a well trained paddle crew will make you a better paddle guide by allowing you to have more precise lines and do a better job of keeping people in the boat.
-Take time at put-in to work through all the rafting commands with your crew.
-Also be sure to practice and use the commands through out the day.
-If you never use a turn and then call one late in the day chances are your crew will not perform it as well as if you had been using them consistently.
+Having a well trained paddle rafting crew will allow you to have more precise lines and do a better job of keeping people in the boat.
+Take time at put-in to work through all the whitewater rafting commands with your crew to properly develop their skills.